tomsim/Z80-MBC/README.md

 ======================
 * S221116_R040720_Z80.ino - Firmware including serial port patches and 4 disk support (NOTE: I/O port address and User button bit changes also)
 * S221116_R050720_Z80.ino - Same as above but with option for swapping drive A/D
-* newcpm/ - CP/M and BIOS built for 4 drives (also see CPM22SYS_BIOS_S050217_R040720.zip) : note R080720 adds several things (see below)
+* newcpm/ - CP/M and BIOS built for 4 drives (also see CPM22SYS_BIOS_S050217_R040720.zip) : note R080720 adds several things (see below) and R090720 makes further improvements
 * patch - Basic program to patch old BIOS for 4 drives (not needed with new cpm)
 * D1_WORDSTAR.ZIP - Wordstar installed for Drive B ready of iDisk.
 Eats up most of the disk, so 4 drives recommended!
 * iDisk - S250317 R040720.c  - iDisk patched for 4 drives